-At the end, we appreciate Decathlon’s efforts for bringing up an electric mountain bike almost as good as their traditional competition but at an affordable price.
+In the end, we appreciate Decathlon’s efforts for bringing up an electric mountain bike almost as good as their traditional competitors but at an affordable price.
 However, this experience is still far away from the sensations and chills that Yamaha and Bosch engines could give their riders.

 The E-ST500 V2 on the road: responsive, pleasant and reassuring

 The preferred terrain or course for E-ST500 V2 is, of course, forest trails.
 Their muddy bumps are what separates them from traditional roads.
 But despite it being a mountain e-bike, it is also good to give a try to Decathlon E-ST500 V2 in an urban environment to see how well it performs as an urban electric bike.

 At this very point, the Rockrider e-bike was quite surprising.
 Despite this e-bike having its massive tires with heavily imposed studs, it feels pleasant to ride this it on paved roads.

 As the riding position is very high for a traditional mountain bike, Rockrider E-ST500 V2 offers more assistance on the roads.
 Due to its frame length, this e-bike is not suitable if you are going to rush into small spaces while riding.

 Despite being not bad in an urban environment, Decathlon E-ST500 V2’s preferred terrain remains forest and nature, as it was designed for.
 The distinctive geometry of the well-calibrated frame brings it closer to a muscular mountain bike that every mountain biker wishes for.